Marhc/auto-commit/README.md

 auto-commit
 ===========

-An experimentation with scheduled CI builds using Github Actions
+An experience with scheduled CI builds using Github Actions